WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - there is a **limit in terms of number of entries in the execution history**.
 It's quite big - 25000.
 Avoid reaching it (split executions into multiple workflows if needed)

+- **use versions and aliases with routing configuration**.
+This is super helpful when doing any kind of complex changes.

+  - it appears **to work similar to CodeDeploy _safe deployments_**, there is **even a rollback feature when an alarm alarms**.

 #### Step Functions and idempotency

 - _Step Functions_ can be used to ensure service idempotency